ICTOOSDDd4/OpenPOS/.github/ISSUE_TEMPLATE/new_feature.md

 A clear and concise description of the new feature that will be implemented

 **User stories**
-List here all the user stories that apply to this new feature.
-With all the
+List all the user stories that apply to this new feature.

 **UI Designs**
 Add all the UI Design screenshots here.